ISJIE | Mission & Vision

 The Muslim Women Leaders Program (MWLP) aims to nurture a community of dialogue among diverse Muslim women leaders.
 Held annually as a weekend-long intensive, MWLP provides opportunities for networking; examination of relevant aspects of Islamic thought and practice; and development of practical skills in public engagement and communication.

-The 2018 MWLP will be held from January 20 – 22, 2018.
+The 2019 MWLP will be held in the summer or early Fall of 2019, rather than in Janauary.
 Muslim women (18 years and older), who currently serve as leaders, are encouraged to apply.
 (The 2018 application cycle has ended.
 Please check back for further updates.)

 ISJIE organizes workshops that bring together a small, interdisciplinary, and intergenerational cohort of New York-based scholars who are interested in engaging questions of Islam, academic, and public scholarship, and activism.
 These workshops aim to establish ongoing conversations and networks across NYC academic institutions.
 Participating scholars commit to one year of workshops and receive an honorarium.